rubygems/guides/command-reference.md

 ### Description

 The owner command lets you add and remove owners of a gem on a push server (the default is https://rubygems.org).
+Multiple owners can be added or removed at the same time, if the flag is given multiple times.

+The supported user identifiers are dependant on the push server.
+For rubygems.org, both e-mail and handle are supported, even though the user identifier field is called "email".

 The owner of a gem has the permission to push new versions, yank existing versions or edit the HTML page of the gem.
 Be careful of who you give push